fedefalag/CPP_SPM/demos/MoAE/README.md

 - Smoothed (default FWHM is set to 6mm)

-- Quality analysis is performed:

-    -   for anatomical data
+- Quality analysis is performed for the anatomical data
-    -   for functional data

 - GLM at the subject level is performed

-- The contrast defined in the `model-MoAE_smdl.json` file is performed: Listening < baseline
+- The contrast defined in the `model-MoAE_smdl.json` file is performed: `listening < baseline`

+All processed data will be found in a `derivatives` folder, created in the cd